chaosnative/chaosctl/Usage_interactive.md

 Next, select the installation mode based on your requirement by entering the sequence number indicated against it.

-Litmusctl can install an agent in two different modes.
+Chaosctl can install an agent in two different modes.

 - cluster mode: With this mode, the agent can run the chaos in any namespace.
 It installs appropriate cluster roles and cluster role bindings to achieve this mode.